andyriles/NFT-Marketplace/README.md

 #### About

-This project was made with Solidity, Next.js and TailwindCSS.
+This project was made with Solidity, openZeppelin, Next.js and TailwindCSS.
 The live site can be found [here](https://splash-nft.netlify.app/)

 #### Local setup